binara-m/binara-m/README.md

 - 👋 Hi, I’m Binara Medawatta
 - 👀 I’m interested in React, Node and AWS
 - 🌱 I’m currently learning Angular
-- 💞️ I’m looking to collaborate on IoT or Web application development
+- 💞️ I’m looking to collaborate on IoT or Web projects
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/binara-medawatta/)

 <!---